crossdb-org/docs/docs/client/api-c.md

 ### xdb_open

-Open a connection and create/open a Database.
+Open a connection and create/open a local Database.

 ``` c
 xdb_conn_t*